cloud-elements/devportal/docs/guides/elements/auth.md

 7. If the tokens expire, Cloud Elements sends the refresh token to the **OAuth Token Refresh URL** at the specified **OAuth Refresh Interval (s)**.
 8. The API provider responds with a new access token and refresh token to be used at the next refresh.

-#### Prerequisites
+#### OAuth 2.0 Prerequisites

 Before you can authenticate an element instance, you must register your application with the API provider.
 Each registration is assigned some form of an API key (client id, client key, etc.) and secret.
 In Cloud Elements, these are the **OAuth API Key** and **OAuth API Secret**.
 You also usually need to provide a redirect URI which should match what you include in the **OAuth Callback URL**.
-If you want users to authentciate through Cloud Elements as opposed to programmatically through APIs in your application, use `https://auth.cloudelements.io/oauth`.
+If you want users to authenticate through Cloud Elements as opposed to programmatically through APIs in your application, use `https://auth.cloudelements.io/oauth`.

 Some API provider require scopes let you limit the authorization to a subset of the data.
 When users grant authorization, they are shown the scopes and acknowledge that they grant access to them.
 The user must allow access to all or to none.
 The scopes that you set up in the application should match the **OAuth Scope**.

-#### Authentication JSON
+#### OAuth 2.0 Authentication JSON

 The JSON used to authenticate an element instance looks like this: